-There are outsourced claims handling and settlement arrangements, again typically through delegated claims authority, for claims for certain products and / or business lines.
+The Group has outsourced certain of its claims handling and settlement arrangements, again typically through delegated claims authority, for claims for certain products and / or business lines.
 Outsourced claims handling is performed in France, Belgium, Germany, Holland, Norway, Finland, Denmark, Italy, Spain and the UK.
-The most significant of these arrangements are with the Group's subsidiary Insure the Box and FMG Group in the UK, with Liberty Seguros in Spain, and with Gjensidige in Norway.
+The most significant of these arrangements are with the Group's subsidiary Insure the Box in the UK, with FM Global Limited, the Davies Group Limited, AutoProtect Limited and Nukula Limited (trading as InsureThat) in the UK, with Liberty Seguros in Spain, and with Gjensidige in Norway.